-Wrapping up the original 13 colonies, National Rhode Island Day on October 5 recognizes the last colony to join the Union.
+Wrapping up the original 13 colonies, National Rhode Island Day on October 5th recognizes the last colony to join the Union.
+The Ocean State joined the union on May 4, 1776.

 Persecuted for his beliefs in Massachusetts, Roger Williams established the Rhode Island colony in 1636 at Providence seeking religious and political freedom.